Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Concrete Constructions

+The other diagonal map is a more classical comultiplication, which we may denote as $\mu^{-1}$ for now.
+This map sends a vector $v$ to the sum of all possible pairs of factors which when concatenated, produce $v$.
+Consider the 3-dimensional example from earlier.
+Here

-There are other ways to obtain a simpler construction, but one has to work with infinite dimensional vector spaces to take advantage of the isomorphism between polynomial rings $K[X]$ and symmetric algebras over vector spaces with basis $X$.
-In this case, the $\Delta$ structure becomes the ring multiplication and its counit $e$ is obtained via the inclusion of constant polynomials.
+There are other ways to obtain this simpler construction, but one has to work with infinite dimensional vector spaces to take advantage of the isomorphism between polynomial rings $K[X]$ and symmetric algebras over vector spaces with basis $X$.
+In either case, the $\Delta$ structure is the dual of the algebra multiplication and its counit $\epsilon$ is obtained via the inclusion of constant polynomials.
 Another option is to change category and move to category of suplattices, where the dual of the additive algebra functor provides an example \cite{HylandSchalk}.
 In this setting, the comultiplication is the map that sends a monomial to the join of all pairs of monomials whose multiplication give the input monomial.

+However, comultiplications on $\F(V)$ quickly increase in complexity and become difficult to instantiate in applications, since the dimensions of the domain and codomain are $2^n$ and $(2^n)^2$ we would have matrices representing the comultiplications of size $2^n \times (2^n)^2$, where $n$ is taken to be at the very least 100, and usually 300.

-\subsection{$!$ as the Identity Functor}
+\subsection{\texorpdfstring{$!$}{!} as the Identity Functor}